Nike-Inc/cerberus-doc-site/docs/user-guide/troubleshooting.md

 Unexpectedly, you might also see this error when the path you are trying to access doesn't exist.

-Please see [Vault Documentation](https://www.vaultproject.io/docs/http/) for more information on Vault errors.
+Please see <a target="_blank" onclick="trackOutboundLink('https://www.vaultproject.io/docs/http/')" href="https://www.vaultproject.io/docs/http/">Vault Documentation</a> for more information on Vault errors.

 # SSL Handshake Failure